-I was nominated by Pandora to post a Black and White Photo everyday for 5 days.
+I was nominated by Pandora to post a Black and White Photo every day for 5 days.

 So here goes Day 1 of 5.

 This image is from an essay I did for Spring Airlines; I was exhausted at that period of time from work and taking on different projects both in and out of the country.
 To make matters worse, it was raining like crazy when I landed in Shanghai.
-What on earth am I suppose to shoot?
+What on earth am I supposed to shoot?

 I am blessed to have had his advise in my head as I managed to pull together a story of Rain in Shanghai.